soxueren/atsd/api/sql/README.md

 - Pre-test queries on a smaller dataset in ATSD-development instance.
 - Avoid `SELECT * FROM metric` queries without any conditions.
 - Add `WHERE` clause.
 Include as many conditions to the `WHERE` clause as possible, in particular add entity and time conditions.
-- Make `WHERE` conditions narrow and specific, for example, specify a small time interval.
+- Make `WHERE` conditions narrow and specific, for example, specify a smaller time interval.
-- Avoid `ORDER BY` since it may cause a full scan.
+- Avoid `ORDER BY` clause since it may cause a full scan and a copy of data to a temporary table.
 - Add `LIMIT 1` clause to reduce the number of rows returned.
 Note that `LIMIT` will not prevent expensive queries with `ORDER BY` and `GROUP BY` clauses because `LIMIT` is applied to final results and not to the number of rows read from the database.
 - Develop a simple query first.
-Relax/remove conditions gradually as you inspect the results.
+Adjust conditions gradually as you inspect the results.
 Add grouping, partitioning, and ordering to finalize the query.

-To inspect the results, the following `LIMIT 1` queries have been locally optimized to provide improved performance:
+To assist in inspecting query results, the following `LIMIT 1` queries have been locally optimized to provide improved performance:

 Ascending order: